urabidurr/ThePDFFiles__abidurr6_tahmimh2_marcoq4_tawabb/README.md

 # Description:

 A devo dating app, with the guided assistance of a Topher bot.
-Since most devos are afraid with interacting with real people, the matches will be between man and bot.
+Users will create their profile by adding a description about themselves and add preferences such as their favorite coding language, song on Spotify, and Pokemon.
+Once their profile is created, devos are sent to the main page where they can accept or reject a preset profile (not actual users).
+Preset profiles are set to automatically accept any new user.
+When a user matches with a profile, a chat page will open up, giving the user preset dialogue options with the bot to see if they are truly devo soulmates.

 # Install Guide: